Get your International Driving Permit for Solomon Islands in 8 minutes

 11. Then, type in your credit card’s details to pay the fee.

-Any foreign tourist who wants to drive in the country for less than three months can do so with only an IDP as agreed upon by the Vienna Convention on Road Traffic by the United Nations.
+Any foreign tourist who wants to drive in the country for less than three months can do so with only an International Driving Permit as agreed upon by the Vienna Convention on Road Traffic by the United Nations.
 However, if you intend to drive in the country for more than that, there will be an additional document that will be requested, and this includes a local license in the Solomon Islands.

 Top Destinations in the Solomon Islands